2020 United States presidential election in Washington (state)

 The 2020 United States presidential election in Washington was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 U.S. states plus the District of Columbia participated.
 Washington voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Washington has 12 electoral votes in the Electoral College.

-Prior to the election, most news organizations forecast Washington as a state that Biden would win, or a safe blue state.
+Prior to the election, most news organizations forecasted Washington as a state that Biden would win, or a safe blue state.
 Biden won the state by 19.2%, the largest margin for a presidential candidate of any party since 1964.
-He also flipped the swing county of Clallam, which now holds the record for the longest ongoing streak of voting for the national winner, having supported the winning candidate in every election since 1980.
+He also flipped the swing county of Clallam.
 Biden also became the candidate with the highest vote total in the state's history, with 2,369,612 votes.
 This was the first time since 1988 that Washington voted to the left of Illinois.

-The Seattle area, home to almost two-thirds of the state's population, is overwhelmingly Democratic.
-Despite this, even if you remove the votes from King, Snohomish, and Pierce counties (the entire Seattle metropolitan area), Biden would have carried the state by over 4,000 votes.
+The Seattle metropolitan area, home to almost two-thirds of the state's population, is overwhelmingly Democratic.
+Despite this, even if the votes from King, Snohomish, and Pierce counties were removed, Biden would have carried the state by over 4,000 votes.
 However, Trump won a considerable majority in outlying communities, garnering over 70% of the vote in rural counties such as Columbia.
 Eastern Washington is very rural and leans Republican, partly due to the strong tinge of social conservatism it shares with neighboring Idaho, a GOP stronghold.
-That said, Biden was able to improve on Clinton's margin in Whitman County--anchored by the college town of Pullman--increasing it from 4.1% in 2016 to 10.2% in 2020, the best performance for a Democrat in the county since 1936.
-In addition, he narrowed Trump's margin in Spokane County from 8.4% to 4.3%.
+That said, Biden was able to improve on Clinton's margin in Whitman County—anchored by the college town of Pullman—increasing it from 4.1% in 2016 to 10.0% in 2020, the best performance for a Democrat in the county since 1936.
+In addition, he narrowed Trump's margin in Spokane County from 8.3% to 4.3%.
 Biden earned 75% of the vote in King County, home to Seattle.
 This was the largest margin by any candidate in a presidential race since the county's creation.

-Per exit polls by the Associated Press, Biden's strength in Washington came from 59% among white voters and 79% among Asian-Americans.
-34% of voters were irreligious and supported Biden by 78%.
-Additionally, a majority of Native Americans in the state backed Biden by about 65%, with some tribes supporting Biden by over 80%.
+Per exit polls by the Associated Press, Biden's strength in Washington came from winning 57% of white voters, 71% among Latinos and 77% among Asian-Americans.
+Biden won 77% of irreligious voters, who comprised 34% of the electorate.
+Additionally, a majority of Native Americans in the state backed Biden with about 65%, with some tribes supporting Biden with over 80%.
 Biden also became the first Democrat since Washington's admission into the union to win the presidency without winning Mason County, the first Democrat since John F. Kennedy in 1960 to prevail without winning Cowlitz County, and the first Democrat since Woodrow Wilson in 1916 to prevail without winning Grays Harbor County and Pacific County.